-Richard Manning is a Senior Research Fellow at the School.
+Richard Manning is a Senior Research Associate and supports the School.
 He works closely with Paul Collier on a series of research questions, largely focused on economic development and health policy in sub-Saharan Africa.
 Richard has joined us from the Centre for the Study of African Economies in the Department of Economics.
 Richard is an independent consultant on international development.
 He is also chairman of the board of the Institute of Development Studies, vice-chairman of the current Replenishment of the Global Fund for Aids, TB and Malaria and Coordinator of the Replenishment of the AfDB’s soft fund, as well as vice-chair of two earlier replenishments of the Global Fund.

 Richard served in the UK Department for International Development and its predecessors from 1965-2003.
 He was a director general from 1996-2003, in which capacity he supervised the production of the first two white papers on international development of the Labour government.
 In the then Overseas Development Administration (ODA), from 1993-96 he served as principal finance officer and he was under-secretary for Asia from 1988-93.
 His assignments also included secondment to the British High Commission, Lagos, from 1968-1970, where he was involved in the relief effort at the end of the civil conflict, to the UK Permanent Representation to the European Communities in Brussels from 1973-75, where he was in particular engaged with the negotiations of the first Lome Convention, and to the British Embassy in Washington from 1984-86, where he was also alternate executive director at the World Bank.
 Richard was head of the South-East Asia Development Division from 1977-80.

 From June 2003 to January 2008, Richard was chair of the OECD's Development Assistance Committee.
 He was co-chair of the High Level Forum on Aid Effectiveness which met in Paris in 2005 and agreed the Paris Declaration on Aid Effectiveness.